XueYingLin/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express: fast, unopinionated, minimalist web framework for Node.js.
+Express is a minimal and flexible Node.js web application framework.
+Express provides a thin layer of foundational web application features.

 - [ ] Describe Middleware?

+Middleware provides a way to extend the features provided extra function to the application by the Express framework.
+We can use the build in Middleware, or build our own one as we need in our app.

 - [ ] Describe a Resource?

+A resource is an item or an object inside the data.

 - [ ] What can the API return to help clients know if a request was successful?

+What can the API return to help clients know if a request was successful?
+REST APIs use the status-line part of an HTTP response message to inform client’s request status.
+1xx: informational
+2xx: success
+3xx: redirection
+4xx: client error
+5xx: server error

 - [ ] How can we partition our application into sub-applications?

+Use rout and paths to partition application into sub-application.

 ## Minimum Viable Product